 Injection foam insulation and blown-in cellulose can be installed in the existing walls through similar methods.
-First a row of siding is removed, a hole is drilled into each stud cavity, the material is then injected or blown-in until the cavity is full, the hole is plugged, and the siding is replaced.
+First, a row of siding is removed, a hole is drilled into each stud cavity, the material is then injected or blown-in until the cavity is full, the hole is plugged, and the siding is replaced.

-When insulation does its job, it impacts the conduction (heat transfer) and the convection (air flow), which can both impact the comfort and energy efficiency of your home.
+When insulation does its job, it impacts the conduction (heat transfer) and the convection (airflow), which can both impact the comfort and energy efficiency of your home.

+Airflow allows the movement of air in and out of your house through gaps in the walls and electrical outlets.
 This air leakage contributes to a critical source of the home’s energy loss.
-It also contributes to discomforts such as drafts, cold floors, and cold walls.
+It also contributes to discomfort in your home such as drafts, cold floors, and cold walls.

 To reduce this air leakage, foam insulation works best because it provides heat resistance and an air seal.

-The walls of the crawl space should be insulated with a non-water sensitive insulation that will prevent interior air from touching the cold basement surfaces.
+The walls of the crawl space should be insulated with non-water sensitive insulation that will prevent interior air from touching the cold surfaces.
 Allowing the interior air that is regularly full of moisture can cause condensation and promote mold and mildew growth, according to the Building Science Corporation.

 The crawl space can be an area that sees more moisture than other areas of the home.

 This doesn’t make fiberglass a great fit for the area.
 When fiberglass gets wet, the water accumulates in the pockets of the material and drastically reduces its insulating properties.
 This means you will have to replace it if you want your insulation to work down there.